Ghinaiya-Deep/StudySphere-Student-Learning-Platform/README.md

 ---

-## 📷 Screenshots & Diagrams

-> ER Diagram, DFDs, UML diagrams, and UI prototypes are included in the project documentation and presentation files.

----

-## 📄 License

-This project is developed for **academic purposes**.
-You are free to use and modify it for learning and educational use.

----

 ## 🙌 Acknowledgment

 Special thanks to faculty members and mentors for their guidance and support throughout the development of this project.